Perugolate/RareFold/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;
   <img alt="Cyclic" src="./cyclic.gif" width="45%">
 </p>

-The target structure is represented in green, the regular binder residues in blue and the noncanonical ones in magenta.
+The target structure is shown in green, with canonical peptide residues in blue and noncanonical residues in magenta.

 ```
 conda activate rarefold